-During the first few days, you're extremely vulnerable to foul play (of which there is an annoying amount).
+During the first few days in The City, you're extremely vulnerable to foul play (of which there is an annoying amount).
 The safest area is near the Floating Gate.
 Of course, safety isn't your only consideration; there are benefits to discover in the more dangerous locales (cheaper food and lodging, better treasures, etcetera).